Tommy Edman Player Props: Cardinals vs. Pirates

 - Runs Prop: Over/under 0.5 runs (Over odds: +115)

 Looking to place a prop bet on Tommy Edman?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Tommy Edman At The Plate

-- Edman has had an RBI in 12 games this year (22.6%), including four multi-RBI outings (7.5%).
+- In 12 games this year (22.2%), Edman has picked up an RBI, and in four of those games (7.4%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.